Stability and instability in saddle point dynamics Part II: The subgradient method: Main Results

-A simple first result is that the projected dynamics are still pathwise stable. \begin{lemma} Let \eqref{eq:projected-pathwise-stable-ODE} hold.
-Then $(\phi,K,d)$ is pathwise stable. \end{lemma} Our main result on such projected differential equations is that, even though the projection term gives a discontinuous vector field, when we restrict our attention to the $\omega$-limit set, the vector field is $C^1$.
+Our main result on projected differential equations \icl{as in \eqref{eq:projected-pathwise-stable-ODE}} is that, even though the projection term gives a discontinuous vector field, when we restrict our attention to the $\omega$-limit set, the vector field is $C^1$.
 This allows us to replace \emph{non-smooth analysis} with \emph{smooth analysis} when studying the asymptotic behaviour of such systems. \begin{theorem} Let \eqref{eq:projected-pathwise-stable-ODE} hold and assume that the semi-flow $(\phi,K,d)$ has an equilibrium point.
 Let $\Omega$ be its $\omega$-limit set.
 Then $(\phi,\Omega,d)$ defines a flow of isometries given by solutions to the following differential equation, which has a $C^1$ vector field,

-Here $V$ is the affine span of the (unique) minimal face (see \autoref{def:minimal-face}) of $K$ that contains the set of equilibrium points of the {semi-flow.} \end{theorem} \begin{remark} The existence of a minimal face of $K$ that contains the set of equilibrium points is a simple consequence of the definition of a face (see \autoref{def:face} and the discussion that follows).
-The important part of \autoref{prop:omega-limit-set-in-face} is that the dynamics on $\Omega$ are given by \eqref{eq:projected-ODE-on-face}, i.e. the projection operator $\mathbf{P}_{N_K(\mathbf{z})}$ in \eqref{gradmethod-convex-domain} becomes $\mathbf{P}_{N_V}$ which does not depend on the {position $\mathbf{z}$.} \end{remark}
+Here $V$ is the affine span of the (unique) minimal face (see \autoref{def:minimal-face}) of $K$ that contains the set of equilibrium points of the {semi-flow.} \end{theorem} \icl{The proof of \autoref{prop:omega-limit-set-in-face} is provided in Appendix \ref{sec:isometry}.} \begin{remark} The existence of a minimal face of $K$ that contains the set of equilibrium points is a simple consequence of the definition of a face (see \autoref{def:face} and the discussion that follows). \icl{The significance of minimal face flows was also noted in \cite{zhang1995stability}, where these have been used as a tool to deduce local stability properties for projected dynamical systems.
+In \autoref{prop:omega-limit-set-in-face} we show that such flows can provide a characterization to the $\omega$-limit set of dynamical systems that are pathwise stable.} \icl{Noting also that \eqref{eq:projected-ODE-on-face} is a dynamical system on an affine subspace, \autoref{thm:projected-gradient-method-result} can be used to provide a characterization to the $\omega$-limit set of subgradient dynamics as linear ODEs, as it will be discussed in the next section.} \end{remark}